For decades, Palo Alto has been a very desirable place to live.

 Lovely weather, proximity to Stanford, excellent schools, abundant parkland, and magnificent open spaces by the bay and in the foothills.

 But something has changed.
 Gradual increases in population and density has morphed into a huge building boom in regional commercial space.
 In downtown, for example, office space increases in the last 5 years equal those of the previous 20. <read more>

 Focus on Whole City - Our Two Civic Institutions

 A major reason many families choose to live in Palo Alto is the high quality of our public schools.
-My wife, Erina, and I are among them.
-We have lived in Midtown continuously since 1995 and our two children are in middle and high school in our school district.
-Like so many other parents, we have also supported our schools as active volunteers.
+My family has lived in Midtown continuously since 1995 and my two children have benefited from attending our public schools.
+Like so many other parents, I have also supported our schools as an active volunteer.
 For example, I have been a basketball coach for both boys and girls teams for 15 years and help lead the Music Boosters at Gunn High School. <read more>

 Health and Environment

 We need to protect our open space and parks, including dedicating city owned properties as parks to protect them for future generations.
 For example Winter Lodge and Gamble Gardens are owned by the city but not currently protected as parks - they should be.
 We've also lost several vital resources including the Page Mill YMCA and the Betty Wright Swim Center.
 Other important senior organizations are hanging on by a thread, renting space at Cubberley.
 We need to create a long term home for important Senior services.
 Finally, I'd like to see the city use its wastewater rather than dump it into the bay.
 This is a precious resource!

 Save our Retail